 Amy Westerman plans, coordinates, and executes association meetings, events, and programs to educate the membership and broader rail industry.
 Ms. Westerman comes to ASLRRA with more than two decades of experience in association management, meeting planning, marketing and program development.
 Prior to joining ASLRRA, she served as Director of Meetings and Education for the Society of Diagnostic Medical Sonography, and more recently as Director of Programs and Services for the Convention Industry Council.
 Ms. Westerman has held her Certified Association Executive (CAE) designation since 2009, as well as her Certified Meeting Professional (CMP) designation since 2007.

 Wayne Whitaker is a graphic designer and comes to ASLRRA with nearly 25 years of experience in creative services, including audio/video production for non-profit industry associations.
-He will manage ASLRRA's website, and design print and electronic communications and publications, marketing materials for events, training, and education, including the Short Line Training Center.
-He will also create collateral for events, including signage, presentations and video.
+He manages ASLRRA's website, and designs print and electronic communications, publications and marketing materials for ASLRRA's training and education programs, including the Short Line Training Center.
+He also creates collateral for ASLRRA events, including signage, presentations and video.
 Wayne resides in Alexandria, Virginia.

 Ms. Sarah Yurasko advises on all legal matters for ASLRRA, represents the short line industry nationally on policy matters, and serves as the Staff Liaison to ASLRRA's General Counsel Committee.
 Prior to joining ASLRRA in January 2020, she worked at the Association of American Railroads (AAR) as Assistant General Counsel where she represented railroad member interests before federal agencies and courts in addition to serving as counsel to numerous industry safety and operations committees.
 She previously held positions at Amtrak and at the Federal Railroad Administration's Office of Chief Counsel.
 She has served on the Board of Directors for the League of Railway Women since 2017, currently in the role of Vice President.
 Ms. Yurasko has a BFA and a BA from Southern Methodist University, an MA from American University's School of International Service, and a JD from American University's Washington College of Law.